 This project is a joint collaboration with the Wee Wei Tee lab in Singapore [Link].

-I'm originally from the Isle of Mann and am currently reading Health and Medical Sciences at the University of Warwick.
-My 3rd year dissertation project is investigating the effect of an antifungal compound on protein ubiquitination.
-I like pouring gels.
+I'm originally from the Isle of Mann and completed a Health and Medical Sciences degree at the University of Warwick in 2025.
+My 3rd year dissertation project was based on investigating the effect of an antifungal compound on protein ubiquitination and I enjoyed it so much I decided to stay for my Masters!.

 Alonso Pardal | postdoc | funded by Wellcome Trust